, name

 Trying to do too much in one day.

-It’s tempting to combine Gatlinburg, Pigeon Forge, and the park all at once, but that usually turns into more time in traffic than anywhere else.
-Slowing things down and staying in one area at a time makes a big difference.
+Gatlinburg, Pigeon Forge, and the park all at once sounds good on paper, but usually turns into more time in traffic than anywhere else.

-• Dollywood’s “I Will Always Love You” festival runs through April 12 and works well as a full-day option
+• Dollywood “I Will Always Love You” Festival: through April 12, 2026 [VERIFY]

-• Clingmans Dome Road typically reopens around April 11 (weather depending), but the walk up is steep and better as a bonus stop than a main plan
+Good add-on if it’s open, but the walk up is steep — better as a bonus stop than the main plan.

 What to Expect